Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 - Browse products by categories.
 - Add, Update and Remove items from their basket.
-- Create a customer account, allowing users to have full control over their account CRUD.
+- Create a customer account, allowing users to have full control over their account performing CRUD functionality.
 - Add, Update and Remove alternative delivery addresses.
 - View order history, with a full breakdown of the items ordered.
 - Create and pay for order with ease, and without any additional steps, making it easy to place orders on the go.